Our libraries will be closed on 8 Dec 2025 from noon onwards, with the exception of these spaces.

 Training Workshops

 Training will be provided through a series of Compulsory Workshops as well as Electives.
-Compulsory workshops equip participants with the necessary knowledge and skills that will aid them in the preparation of their project proposals.
+Compulsory workshops equip participants with the necessary knowledge and skills to aid in the preparation of their project proposals.
 Through Electives, you will also learn how to create immersive experiences through the use of digital tools.

 10.30am - 12.30pm2pm - 4pm